jamesfrancois/LIS4369/a1/README.md

 *Sub-Heading:*

 1. Git commands w/short descriptions
-2. Screenshots of PHP
+2. Screenshot of a1_tip_calculator running in Visual Studio Code
-3. Screenshots of JDK running
+3. Screenshot of a1_tip_calculator running in Juypter Lab
-4. Screenshots of My First App running
+4. Screenshot of a1_tip_calculator running in IDLE

 #### README.md file should include the following items:
 * Git commands w/short descriptions
-* Screenshot of PHP running
+* Screenshot of a1_tip_calculator running in Visual Studio Code
-* Screenshot of JDK running
+* Screenshot of a1_tip_calculator running in Juypter Lab
-* Screenshot of My First App
+* Screenshot of a1_tip_calculator running in IDLE

 > This is a blockquote.
 >